 Most people chose to continue the race, but some decided that the risks were too great or they no longer had the motivation to continue.
 One of the race leaders at the time, Björn Lenhard, summarized one point of view quite clearly that if he were to stop racing now then he may as well stop cycling completely because these instances can happen at any time, when cycling to work, riding for fun near home, or anywhere (see this video).
 Other riders decided that the perceived risks were too high either for them or for their family to tolerate and so either scratched from the race or chose to continue but at a more leisurely pace without trying to race.
 To read about the tragedy from the perspective of the race coordinator, Juliana Buhring, see this article at CyclingTips.

-The checkpoints for TCR No5 were announced in early Novemeber 2016 at an event in Milan, Italy with the event’s title sponsors PEdALED.
-See this video of the event and the official teaser video above gives a hint of some of the checkpoints.
+The checkpoints for TCR No5 were announced in early Novemeber 2016 at an event in Milan, Italy with the event’s title sponsors PEdALED; see this video of the event.
 The map below shows the simplified route.
 As in the previous two years, the race started in Geraardsbergen, Belgium with an ascent of the cobbled climb, the Muur van Geraardsbergen, but that was the only location used in 2017 that had been used previously.
 The start time was 10pm, on 28th July, 2017.

 Germany hosted a checkpoint for the first time in the race’s history, with the location of checkpoint 1 (CP1, sponsored by Lezyne) being the Schloss Lichtenstein castle in the Swabian Jura, with riders choosing radically different routes to get between the start and CP1.
 The most direct route went through the Ardennes hills in Belgium, the valleys of Luxembourg, and the Black Forest in Germany.
 The flattest, but much longer option went much further north, near Brussels and then onto the Rhine river valley in Germany.
 The option with an intermediate amount of distance and climbing was to head more south and go across north-eastern France.